 As the gods on the radio face extinction, the Pierceys and Marches come together to reconcile their versions of Eleanor’s traumatic experience.
 And, Cecilia and Tobias must decide if an act of violence, long past, will break the bond between them.

 Told in a series of shifting narratives, The Week in Radio considers the power of the stories we tell about ourselves and those we hold dear.
 Multiple generations interact with a shared mythology, trying to negotiate the division between obsession and love.

 Hitchcock’s Rear Window meets Groff’s Fates and Furies, with cameos by Die Walküre director Atom Egoyan and the cast of the 2006 Toronto Ring, The Week in Radio is a completed literary novel.

 In the Works

-I have just outlined a second novel, Her Body.
+I have just outlined a second novel, Finder.

-This summer, in partnership with my daughter, Beatrice, I am completing a Young Adult Sci-Fi fantasy novel whose working title is Tellurine: Deception.
+This summer, in partnership with my daughter, Beatrice, I am completing a Young Adult Sci-Fi Fantasy trilogy.
+The working title of the first book is Tellurine: Deception.

 I am also completing a second book of poems, Spectral Evidence.

 And, with my husband, Blaise Moritz, I am translating Jacques Ellul’s book of poems, Silènces.
 [French to English]